zhaojh329/wifidog-ng/README.md

 `Keep Watching for More Actions on This Space`

 # Features
+* Written in Lua, so development is very efficient
 * Use epoll - Based on [libubox]: Single threaded, Fully asynchronous, No blocking operation at all
 * Use ipset and writing kernel module to implement authentication management instead of using iptables to create firewall rules
 * Support HTTPS: OpenSSL, mbedtls and CyaSSl(wolfssl)